opf/openproject/docs/release-notes/11-0-0/README.md

 ## Migrating to OpenProject 11.0

 Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 11.0.
+Please note the blue box on top of the page.

 We update the hosted OpenProject environments (Enterprise Cloud) automatically.